-2018 2019 2020
+2019 2020 2021

-Income Tax Expenditure (m) (m) (m)
+Income Tax Expenditure (m) (m) 0

-Corporate Income Tax Expenditure 1 3 3
+Corporate Income Tax Expenditure 3 3 0

-State Tax Expenditure 0 3 3
+State Tax Expenditure 3 3 0

-() D

 1.6.045 Income Tax Credit for Contributions to Rural Health Care Organizations taxpayer limitations and the credit rate, modify the aggregate state cap, and extend the expiration.
-The same estimate is provided in the corporate income tax section, see 2.6.034
+The same estimate is provided in the corporate income tax section, maximum of \$5,000 for an individual filing a single return or \$10,000 for joint returns.
+A corporation or other entity shall be allowed an income tax credit equal to a maximum of 75 percent of the corporation's income tax liability.
+Aggregate amount of credits cannot exceed \$60 million in any year.
+The provision expires December 31,